John Murdoch (bishop): Life

-Born in Wellheads, Enzie, Banffshire in 1796, he was ordained a priest on 19 March 1821.
-In March 1833, he was appointed Coadjutor Bishop of Kingston, Ontario but this did not take effect.
-He was appointed the Coadjutor Vicar Apostolic of the Western District and Titular Bishop of Castabala by the Holy See on 4 June 1833.
+In March 1833, he was appointed Coadjutor Bishop of Kingston, Ontario but he declined the promotion citing his preference to minister among the poor in his own county.
+After petition to Rome by the Scottish Vicars Apostolic, this did not take effect.
+Instead he was appointed the Coadjutor Vicar Apostolic of the Western District and Titular Bishop of Castabala by the Holy See on 4 June 1833.
 He was consecrated to the Episcopate at St Andrew's Cathedral, Glasgow on 20 October 1833.
 The principal consecrator was Bishop James Kyle, and the principal co-consecrators were Bishop Andrew Scott and Bishop Andrew Carruthers.
-On the retirement of Bishop Andrew Scott on 15 October 1845, Bishop Murdoch automatically succeeded as the Vicar Apostolic of the Western District.
+In 1834, Bishop Scott moved to Greenock giving the charge of the whole of Glasgow to Murdoch.
+His first task was to handle the debt with which St Andrew's Church was burdened which was finally paid off after five years.